 To password-protect your PDF documents, you will need Adobe Reader Pro or Adobe Acrobat.
 The free version of Adobe Reader does not have the necessary features to encrypt a PDF document.

 Encrypting a PDF is one of the best ways to protect the content on your PDF document from unauthorized access.
-When done correctly it is, therefore, one of the neat ways to keep confidential documents or documents with sensitive information from unauthorized access.
 Both Adobe Acrobat and UPDF will also allow you to set a password that restricts the editing, copying, or printing of the document, which can be useful if you want someone else to read the content but don't want them to make any changes to the document.

 Studies have shown that sophisticated hackers may still be able to access the document and the data on it even if it is password protected.
 You can however protect the document and other files by ensuring that you always have antivirus protection for all your devices.